dafny-lang/libraries/STYLE.md

 Every Dafny method has the following signature.

 ```
-method {:<attributes>} methodName(param1: Type, param2: Type) returns (ret: Type)
+method {:<attributes>} MethodName(param1: Type, param2: Type) returns (ret: Type)
     requires P()
     modifies param2
     ensures Q()
     decreases param1
 ```

-When possible, put` methodName` and the `returns` statement on the same line, as the keyword `returns` is distinct from other method specification clauses, such as `requires`, `modifies`, `ensures`, and `decreases`, which should appear in this order.
+When possible, put` MethodName` and the `returns` statement on the same line, as the keyword `returns` is distinct from other method specification clauses, such as `requires`, `modifies`, `ensures`, and `decreases`, which should appear in this order.
 Each method specification clause should be on a separate line, indented.

 In case the Method signature is too long, we can break it down.

 ```
-method {:<attributes>} methodName(param1: Type, param2: Type,
+method {:<attributes>} MethodName(param1: Type, param2: Type,
         param3: Type, param4: Type, param5: Type)
     returns (ret1: Type, ret2: Type, ret3: Type, ret4: Type,
         ret5: Type)